 In July 2004 Infomatique (www.infomatique.org and www.infomatique.com) was reborn as a site devoted to technology and related topics.
 It should be noted that infomatique.org was registered in June 2000 and infomatique.com was registered in May 2002 however I cannot determine when informatique.ie was originally registered but for technical and legal reasons I have never been able to recover control of the domain which I had assigned to a limited company that no longer exists.

 In 2009 William decided to devote more of his time to ‘Street Photography’ and established The Streets Of Dublin Project whereby he published a large catalog of photographs [ more than 100,000] through Flickr, The Streetsofdublin and more recently Ipernity.
 Unfortunately as the hosting service could not accommodate some of the technical requirements for a Photo Blog with very large catalog of photographs all activity at Infomatique was suspended until July 2014.

 Infomatique as been re-launched as a testbed for various ideas and hopefully it will once again develop into something worthwhile.
 I really do hope that you all will visit me on a regular basis.

 At present Infomatique could best described as a hobby and is operated and financed by William Murphy who is currently interested in street photography and related topics.
 Some much needed revenue is generated through advertising which is why you will see some commercial banners and links.

 Sadly, John Cashin died early in 2004 and is very much missed by his friends.

-I like taking photographs of urban depression, decay and neglect which may be a bit unusual for someone who is never depressed but to give you some idea of what I like I have included below a not untypical photograph.
+I like taking photographs of urban depression, decay and neglect which may be a bit unusual for someone who is never actually depressed but for some reason such the resulting images are inclined to be more interesting.